Photographer @mcoopercreative Director/Stylist/Producer @dferzaremba... dammit!®

 Matthew Vincent Taylor is an interdisciplinary artist based in New York City's East Village.
 He attended New York University: Tisch School of the Arts on a full academic scholarship, and received his BFA in Dance, May 2018.
-Matthew Vincent is so proud to be a company member of The Forest of Arden, created by tony nominated director Michael Arden.
-American Dream Study, the first work created by the interdisciplinary company, was created in Philmont, NY in July 2020.
-The company meets monthly, over zoom, collaborating on future projects.
-Matthew has collaborated with and perform work by creators like Crystal Pite (Kidd Pivot), Josh Prince (Beautiful- The Carole King Musical), Mandy Moore (La La Land), MADBOOTS dance, Sonya Tayeh (Moulin Rouge), Warren Carlyle (Hello Dolly), Travis Wall (SYTYCD), Tim Davis (Glee), Whitney Browne, Dfernando Zaremba; and has performed on television and world renown stages like Carnegie Hall, New York City Center, Radio City Music Hall, The Joyce Theater, Jack Crystal Theater, NYU Skirball Center, and the legendary Paper Mill Playhouse.
+Matthew Vincent is so proud to be a member of The Forest of Arden Company.
+Matthew has collaborated with and performed work by creators like Crystal Pite (Kidd Pivot), Josh Prince (Beautiful- The Carole King Musical), Mandy Moore (La La Land), MADBOOTS dance, Warren Carlyle (Hello Dolly), Whitney Browne, Dfernando Zaremba; these collaborations gave Matthew the honor of performing on world renown stages like Carnegie Hall, New York City Center, Radio City Music Hall, The Joyce Theater, Jack Crystal Theater, NYU Skirball Center, and Paper Mill Playhouse.
 Matthew also studied, and interned, at The Upright Citizens Brigade Theater.
 He continues to study the art of the f.art joke in everyday life.

-As a young choreographer, comedian, and performer, Matthew Vincent is excited by the possibilities he's discovered at the intersection of movement, comedy, and new media.
+Matthew Vincent is excited by the possibilities he's discovered at the intersection of movement, comedy, and new media.
 He hopes to continue using his intuitive procedure of problem-solving across mediums.
-Matthew Vincent is serious about creating intelligent messes, performing what is needed, and collaborating methodically to solve problems of pure silliness.